jdromeiro/.NET-Developer-Questions/README.md

 Serialization is the process of converting an object into some serial data format like XML or JSON, so that it can be stored and used later.
 The reverse process is called deserialization.

 **7. What are the differences between relational and non-relational databases?**
-SQL databases (tabled based) are rigid, structured and well organized, and allow for more complex and fast queries.
-NoSQL databases (document based, graph based, key-value stores or wide-column stores), are flexible and are better for storing large and ever-changing data sets that don’t need complex queries.
+SQL databases (relational and tabled based) are rigid, structured and well organized, and allow for more complex and fast queries.
+NoSQL databases (document based, graph based, key-value stores or wide-column stores), are flexible and are better for storing large and ever-changing data sets that don’t require complex queries.

 [Back to Table of Contents](#table-of-contents)